 Keep in mind that your life is very familiar to you, but your reviewer will be seeing your experiences for the first time.
 You will want to be concise, making it clear that the Expertise items work directly as evidence for your course challenges.
 You will have to decide how best to arrange your PLA resume table to include relevant learning while remaining organized and coherent.

 To start your PLA résumé, make a bulleted list of your accomplishments.
 If you had to distill your traditional resume down into your best works, what would those be?
 List them here, as long as they’re relevant to the courses you’re challenging.

-Your examples can be from your job, volunteer work, or hobbies.
+Your examples can be from your job, volunteer work, community groups, service organizations, independent study, hobbies, or other sources.
 Be sure, however, that they are significant learning experiences relating to the course outcomes of the courses you’re challenging.
 These will be listed in the “Accomplishments” area of your PLA résumé.
-For example:

 - Sold over $10 million in real estate in my first year at Jenkins Real Estate firm.